PayU/fluent-plugin-masking/README.md

 `gem install fluent-plugin-masking`

 ## Setup
-In order to setup this plugin, the paremeter `fieldsToMaskFilePath` needs to be a valid path to a file containing a list of all the fields that need to be masked.
-The file should have a unique field on each line in the file.
+In order to setup this plugin, the parameter `fieldsToMaskFilePath` needs to be a valid path to a file containing a list of all the fields to mask.
+The file should have a unique field on each line.
 These fields **are** case-sensitive (`Name` != `name`).

 This is configured as shown below:
 ```